CQCL/pytket-docs/README.md

 [![PyPI version](https://badge.fury.io/py/pytket.svg)](https://badge.fury.io/py/pytket)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/CQCL/pytket/main?filepath=examples)

-Pytket is a python module for interfacing with CQC tket, a set of quantum programming tools.
+Pytket is a python module for interfacing with tket, a set of quantum programming tools developed by [Quantinuum](https://www.quantinuum.com/) (formerly Cambridge Quantum).

 This repository contains API documentation and example notebooks to get you started using pytket.
 It does not contain source code.
 The source code is maintained on the [tket repository](https://github.com/CQCL/tket).